harina9/nlp_group_practice/README.md

-Group: Arina Petrova, Maria Savinkova, Olga Drabenia, Karina Valieva
+Group: Arina Petrova and Olga Drabenia

 **Plan to do a task**